meteor/meteor/content/routing.md

 ```

 We're done!
 The analytics package hooks into Flow Router and records all of the page events for you.

-XXX at the time of writing this wasn't true - there was an outstanding PR to add support for Flow Router I think.

 ## Advanced features of Flow Router